 Executive Name and ID: Appraisal Period: Critical Element 1.
-Faithful Administration of weight 25 points) the Law and the President's P olicies (Minin num Weight This is the most critical element for reviewing the job performance of someone who serves under the elected President.
+Faithful Administration of the Law and the President's Policies (Minimum Weight weight 25 points) This is the most critical element for reviewing the job performance of someone who serves under the elected President.
 All senior executives must clearly and demonstrably execute congressionally-authorized tasks pursuant to the leadership and executive authority of the President.
 Faithful administration of one's role in the Executive Branch requires commitment to the principles of the Founding, including equality under the law and democratic self-government.
 Senior executives must demonstrate specific results that align with and advance the President's specific policy agenda.
-Agency-Specific Performance Requirements Rating Official Narrative: ( Optional ) Critical Element Rating Level 5 Level 4 Level 3 Level 2 Level 1 Critical Element 2.
-Government Efficiency (M inimum weight 1 5 points) Weight Senior executives are expected to drive efficiency should achieve demonstrable improvements in effi significant reductions in costs and paperwork.
-The effectively, and adhere to budgetary and fiscal control Agency-Specific Performance Requirements ciency, productivi They must use g ty, and quality of work and go overnment ser vices, including Rating Official Narrative: ( Optional )
+Agency-Specific Performance Requirements Rating Official Narrative: (Optional) Level 5 Level 4 Level 3 Level 2 Level 1 Critical Element Rating Weight Critical Element 2.
+Government Efficiency (Minimum weight 15 points) Senior executives are expected to drive efficiency in government and save time and money for the American taxpayer.
+They should achieve demonstrable improvements in efficiency, productivity, and quality of work and government services, including significant reductions in costs and paperwork.
+They must use government resources in a cost-effective manner, budget effectively, and adhere to budgetary and fiscal constraints.
+Agency-Specific Performance Requirements Rating Official Narrative: (Optional)